 P2C primarily invests in North America, targeting companies that are innovating in the biotech and healthcare sectors.

-While specific check sizes are not disclosed, P2C focuses on early-stage funding, which typically involves smaller investments aimed at supporting initial development phases.
+While specific check sizes are not disclosed, P2C targets early-stage funding opportunities, which typically range from pre-seed to seed-plus stages.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.